ufal/npfl139/exam/questions.md

 - Write down the one-step Actor-critic algorithm.
 [10]

 - How and why is entropy regularization used in policy gradient algorithms?
+  What are the differences to $\epsilon$-smooth policies?
 [5]

 - The Asynchronous advantage actor-critic (A3C) policy may utilize recurrent neural networks.
 How is the training structured to allow backpropagation